Direct vision study

 Finally, as fleet managers across the Commonwealth take on the important work of electrifying their fleets, there is an opportunity to simultaneously incorporate best practice and evidence-based research about Direct Vision standards into those purchasing plans.
 We are in the right place here in Massachusetts, and at the right time to make meaningful investments in our vehicle fleets that will contribute to improved safety on our roads.

-To our knowledge, we are the first State DOT in the U.S. to undertake a Direct Vision fleet measurement study, and we look forward to continuing to be a leader by sharing what we learn with other states.
+To our knowledge, we are the first State DOT in the U.S. to undertake a Direct Vision fleet measurement study and conducting the largest study of its kind in the nation.
+We look forward to continuing to be a leader by sharing what we learn with other states and pursuing recommendations in the report that result in safer roadways.

-Through this study, we hope to learn these four things:
+When we began the study, we set out to learn these four things:

 • What is the range of Direct Vision performance in the MassDOT fleet, vehicles of our contractors, and vehicles of partnering municipalities?
 This will provide a meaningful baseline from which to build a strategy for improving the overall visibility of the fleet, as well as potentially set a course for future policy.